umccr/RNAsum/fusions/README.md

 - As atleast using conda package's R solved the issue with IRanges, next trying to use my initial pipeline setup (not the conda one) but edited its `tools.groovy` to point to conda's R. Now, the step `filter_transcripts` is running.

+- The pipeline ran successfully and the results are in `/data/cephfs/punim0010/projects/Kanwal_Jaffa/results_CCR170012_MH17T001P013_S39`.